 Transcription Creation/Changes Check

 Jeannie prepares a final transcription of the video that is posted with the video.
-Since there are usually changes between the script and the final program, she goes through the progam one last tme to align the transcript with the actual video.
+Since there are usually changes between the script and the final program, she goes through the program one last time to align the transcript with the actual video.
 At this time she will also check to make sure all changes have been applied.

 Platform Proofing